andersfylling/disgord/README.md

 ## Warning
 The develop branch is under continuous breaking changes, as the interface and exported funcs/consts are still undergoing planning.
 Because DisGord is under development and pushing for a satisfying interface, the SemVer logic is not according to spec.
 Until v1.0.0, every minor release is considered possibly breaking and patch releases might contain additional features.
 As soon as the issue #103 is finished, there should only be tweaking left before v1.0.0 is release.

 There might be bugs in the cache, or the cache processing might not exist yet for some REST methods.
-Bypass the cache for REST methods by supplying the flag argument `disgord.DisableCache`. eg. `client.GetCurrentUser(disgord.DisableCache)`.
+Bypass the cache for REST methods by supplying the flag argument `disgord.IgnoreCache`. eg. `client.GetCurrentUser(disgord.IgnoreCache)`.

-### Unexpected behavior
- - Calling `client.SaveToDiscord`, or through Session, does not work for Role position.
+Remember to read the docs/code for whatever version of disgord you are using.
+This README file reflects the latest state in the develop branch, or at least, I try to reflect the latest state.

 ## Starter guide (Linux)
 > Note! this is a Go module project, and Go module support should activated to properly use DisGord.
 It might work using only the GOPATH.
 But officially this is not supported: Read more about modules here: [https://github.com/golang/go/wiki/Modules](https://github.com/golang/go/wiki/Modules)